opensearch-project/opensearch-sdk-java/DEVELOPER_GUIDE.md

 ssl.transport.enforce_hostname_verification: false
 path.home: <path/to/extension>
 ```
-2. Follow instructions in [CERTIFICATE_GENERATION](Docs/CERTIFICATE_GENERATION.md) to generate the certificates.
+2. Follow the instructions in [CERTIFICATE_GENERATION](Docs/CERTIFICATE_GENERATION.md) to generate the certificates.
 3. Run the extension using `./gradlew run`.

 ### Start OpenSearch